Pinching operators for approximating multiphoton entangled states: Classical Simulation

 \subsection{Quantum State Tomography}

 We prepared both GHZ and W states and performed dual-mode linear quantum state tomography (QST) on each using different values of $r$ and $\gamma$.
+Ideal GHZ and W states are non-Gaussian entangled pure states, so our preparations can only provide an approximation.
+We use fidelity to these pure states, as deduced from QST, as our primary metric of quality.
 To perform QST, we measured in all $4^n$ Pauli basis states using local operations and the aforementioned detection model over a sample of about a million ($2^{20}$) random realizations.
 State fidelity, $F$, was computed from the inferred density matrix, $\mtx{\rho}$, using $F = \bra{\rm GHZ}\mtx{\rho}\ket{\rm GHZ}$.
-For certain parameters we found that the approximate pinching operator created a high-fidelity GHZ state.
+For certain parameter values we found that the approximate pinching operator created a high-fidelity GHZ state.
 An example of an estimated density matrix for a pinched three-photon GHZ state exhibiting a fidelity of $0.93 \pm 0.01$ is shown in Fig. \ref{fig:GHZ3cityscape}.
-For comparison, three-photon GHZ states have been generated experimentally with fidelities as high as $0.82 \pm 0.03$ \cite{Park2021}.
+For comparison, three-photon GHZ states have been generated experimentally with fidelities only as high as $0.82 \pm 0.03$ \cite{Park2021}.

 Varying the pinching strength, $r$, or the detection threshold, $\gamma$, can yield different QST fidelities.
 For the above three-photon GHZ state we varied $r$ from 0.0 to 3.0 and considered $\gamma$ values of 0.5, 1.0, 1.5, and 2.0.
 The results are shown in Fig.\ \ref{fig:GHZ3fidelity}.
 We see that for each threshold there is an optimum value of $r$ that yields the best fidelity.
 If $r$ is too small, the pinched state is dominated by the vacuum terms and has low fidelity.
 Similarly, if $r$ is too large then the $n$-photon approximation breaks down.
+Higher threshold values give lower dark counts but also lower detection counts.
+In some regimes, such as a high threshold and low pinching strength, the number of valid detections is too low to sample adequately.
 Interestingly, we also note that, as detection threshold increases, the optimum fidelity increases as well and occurs at lower pinching strengths.
+Note that large values of $r$ violate the small pinching strength assumption, and, as a result, the fidelity degrades systematically.